Hello, we are so glad to have you here at Epen! Guests, please say hello to author C. A. Larmer. Is that a gift? For me? I love it!

 CA: I tried writing a novel at the age of thirteen and, as I was at boarding school, was encouraged by the other girls to write a romance but I was quickly bored and it didn’t take long before I’d killed the hero and planted it on the unsuspecting heroine.
 I did lose a few readers but I gained a lifelong passion!

-What made you choose a book club as the framework for your story?
+Why did you choose a book club as the framework for your story?

 CA: It’s the perfect cozy setting: an ensemble cast of regular characters you could get to know and love, all super smart—they’re readers, after all—with a passion for puzzles.
 It’s a no-brainer really.